The Greatest Sales Deck I’ve Ever Seen

 Then, a week after that, Tim emailed with even better news: He had just signed the largest deal in his company’s history.

 Next week, we’re headed back to Amber India to celebrate.

 About Andy Raskin:

-I help leaders align around a strategic story — to power sales, marketing, fundraising, product, and recruiting.
+I help CEOs align their teams around a strategic narrative — to power success in sales, marketing, fundraising, product, recruiting, everything.
 My clients include teams backed by Andreessen Horowitz, First Round Capital, GV, and other top venture firms.
-I’ve also led strategic story training at Uber, Yelp, General Assembly, HourlyNerd, Neustar, and Stanford.
+I’ve also led strategic narrative training at Salesforce, Square, Uber, IBM, Yelp and General Assembly.
 To learn more or get in touch, visit http://andyraskin.com.